aexceed/weatherapp/README.md

 # My documentation

+My computer specifications that im doing the assignment with:

+OS: Windows 10 Home
+Processor: Intel(R) Core(TM) i7-4770K CPU @ 3.50GHz
+GPU: GeForce GTX 1080
+RAM: 16 gt

+Ancient "gaming" PC that can shut off and freeze at any moment and works in mysterious ways.

+# Getting started

 Having none of the required software installed I had to start with that.
 First I wrote docker for windows into search and clicked the first link and installed it.
 Unable to start Docker I had to enable virtualization in my BIOS settings.
 I restarted computer, pressed DEL and entered BIOS settings.
 There I enabled Intel virtualization and saved settings.
 Restarting my computer I was still unable to access Docker because I was missing virtualization software so I had to install something for that.
 I chose VirtualBox since I have previous experience with that.
 Googled VirtualBox, clicked downloads and there Windows hosts and it installed it.
 Next it complained about Linux kernel not being up to date so I googled the problem and opened cmd.exe as admin and entered: wsl --update after which it updated my kernel.
 Now my Docker was able to start and I made an account for it.

 Next up I decided to continue my work with this thing aka GitHub since I intend to return my work here.
 Logged into my old account and made weatherapp repo.
 I downloaded git bash for Windows since I figured it would be easier to use with their own commandline.
 After messing with the installing options and choosing the ones I like it started to install.
 My computer being the mess it is I decided to clone the assignments repo to my downloads folder.
 I went into the folder and right clicked open GIT Bash here.
 I went into the assignments repo, clicked code and there the https clone link.